One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Characteristic classes via formal geometry

 \section{Characteristic classes via formal geometry}

 The aim of this section is to explain how the characteristic classes of a complex vector bundle $\pi: E \to X$ can be expressed using the language of formal geometry.
-In essence, we will rework the Chern-Weil construction of Chern classes so that the curvature of a connection on $E$ appears as an Atiyah class $\alpha_E$.
+In essence, we develop a Chern-Weil construction of characteristic classes using Atiyah classes.
+To be precise, we apply the Atiyah class formalism to $J(E)$, the $\infty$-jet bundle of $E$, and then relate the Atiyah class of $J(E)$ to the curvature of a connection on $E$.
 Our goal is the following proposition.